Podosphaera macularis: Genetics

+Economic impact

-In 1997, hop powdery mildew was reported for the first time in hop yards in the United States Pacific Northwest.
-In Washington, severe infections lead to a yield loss of 800 hectares (US $10 million) of crops.
+In Washington, severe infections led to a yield loss of 800 hectares (US $10 million) of crops in its first year of 1997.
 At the time, sulfur was the only registered pesticide used on hop that was effective against powdery mildew.
 In 1998, the disease was confirmed in Idaho and Oregon.
 As a result, Yakima Valley growers managed the disease using approaches developed in Europe, such as, labor-intensive cultural practices, mechanical or chemical removal of spring growth, and intensive fungicide programs despite the small number of fungicides available for hop at the time.
 Although the methods successfully limited disease development, the depressed market for hops couldn't sustain the expensive production costs ($1400/ha annually in 1998).
 In 2001, a contracting brewery rejected 50% of an aroma hop grown in Oregon because of cone browning after drying, resulting in an additional US $5 million in losses that year.
 These losses have contributed to economic depression in the hop market and have forced several growers to declare bankruptcy.
-Currently, hop powdery mildew exists annually in all production regions in the United States.
 While more research is necessary to understand Podosphaera macularis and control, the current management system has returned economics to hop industry.
 Disease levels have decreased and control costs have been reduced to $740/ha on average.
 Unlike New York and California, hop production in the Pacific Northwest is likely to continue.

-Pathogenesis of Podosphaera macularis

-In order for pathogenesis to occur, a viable pathogen, susceptible host, and conducive environment must simultaneously be present.
-The germ tube of P. macularis plays an important role in determining the pathogen's viability, because it can penetrate its host in approximately 15 hours.
-The germ tube begins branching, leading to as many as three potentially conidia-forming germ tubes.
-As the pathogen invades host tissue, it establishes a haustorium to facilitate the collection of nutrients from the host cells.
-Despite this invasion, only certain hosts are susceptible, because there are seven R genes in hop varieties that can be activated in response to infection.
-Many of them operate by either causing the initial haustorium to lyse, or by preventing the pathogen from spreading.
-The spread is stopped by a hypersensitive response, which is often associated with the establishment of large callose and lignin deposits surrounding infected cells.
-Although susceptible plants can increase callose and lignin deposits in response to infection, the hypersensitive response is only found in resistant varieties.
-Finally, although powdery mildew can grow in a relatively hot and dry environment compared to downy mildew, conidia production peaks at temperatures of approximately 20 °C. Conidia can be produced at temperatures above 25 °C, but their infectivity is often reduced.